kcalizadeh/kcalizadeh/README.md

       <tr>
         <td style='border:none;'><h1> Code Stuff</h1>

-🌱 Currently learning TensorFlow & working on Scikit-Learn fluency 🔭 Working on NLP with Hegel and other philosophy texts 👯 Would love to collaborate on Tensorflow projects or <br>research on data in the liberal arts; feel free to reach out :)</td>
+🌱 Currently learning TensorFlow & working on Scikit-Learn fluency<br>
+🔭 Working on NLP with Hegel and other philosophy texts<br>
+👯 Would love to collaborate on Tensorflow projects or <br>research on data in the liberal arts; feel free to reach out :)</td>
         <td style='border:none;'><h1> Other Stuff </h1>
         Toontoony the Magpie, a book of (very) short stories I wrote